how to get orchids to rebloom

 Orchids are seasoned survivors, adapted to thrive under specific conditions.
 This resilience is what makes reblooming possible and is a testament to the orchid’s enduring nature.

-The Lifecycle of an Orchid
+The lifecycle of an orchid

 The lifecycle of an orchid is a fascinating journey.
 After the initial bloom, which can last anywhere from a few weeks to several months, the flowers will wilt and fall off.
 This isn't the end, but rather a rest period for the plant.
 With proper care, this phase sets the stage for future blooming.